-(2) Power Tilt and Gas Assist type
+2 Power Tilt and Gas Assist type

-It is recommended to install upper mounting bolts with bolt head at inside surface of transom.
-Bolts with threaded end at inside surface of transom can cause personal injury.
+Mounting bolts should be installed with the bolt head at inside surface of the transom.
+Mounting bolts installed with the threaded end at the inside surface of the transom can cause personal injury.

-- 1. Apply sealing agent such as silicone sealed between the bolts and transom board holes before tightening the bolts. - 2.
-Be sure to tighten mounting bolt nuts to the specified torque.
-(30 Nm(3.0kgf)13ft·lb)
+- 1. Apply sealing agent, such as silicone sealed between the bolts and the transom board holes before tightening the bolts. - 2.
+Be sure to tighten the mounting bolt nuts to the specified torque.
+(30 Nm (3.0kgf)13ft · lb)

 - Mounting the outboard motor without following this manual can lead to unsafe conditions such as poor maneuverability, lack of control or fire. - Loose clamp screws and/or mounting bolts can lead to the release or displacement of the outboard motor, possibly resulting in lost of control and/ or serious personal injury.
-Be sure that fasteners are tightened to the specified torque (30 Nm (3.0kgf)13ft-lb).
-Check the fasteners for tightness from time to time. - Be sure to use outboard mounting fasteners included in the outboard motor package or their equivalents in terms of size, material, quality and strenath. - Tighten fasteners to the specified torque (30 Nm (3.0kgf)13ft·lb).
+Be sure that fasteners are tightened to the specified torque (30 Nm (3.0kgf)13ft·lb).
+Check the fasteners for tightness from time to time. - Be sure to use outboard mounting fasteners included in the outboard motor package or their equivalents in terms of size, material, quality and strength. - Tighten fasteners to the specified torque (30 Nm (3.0kgf)13ft·lb).
 Test cruise to check if fasteners are tightened securely. - Outboard motor mounting must be performed by trained service person(s) using lift or hoist with sufficient capacity.